Anujkumar960/Gadget-Galaxy/README.md

   ## Part 2: Figma Design Exploration

-   **Overview**
+   ## About the Project
    Welcome to the Figma Design Exploration project!
 This initiative is focused on crafting visually appealing and user-friendly design solutions using Figma, a powerful collaborative design tool.
-Our goal is to experiment with various design concepts, refine user interfaces, and foster creativity within the design community.
+Our goal is to experiment with various design concepts, refine user interfaces, and foster creativity within the design community.The techstack that was used was purely front-end based and limited to HTML, CSS, Sass and
+   Figma.

+  Here is a link that will take you to the website:- https://65ae5b71fe2cc0347715adcb--super-tanuki-265f43.netlify.app/

 ## Features
-  **Responsive Designs:** Explore designs optimized for a range of devices and screen sizes.
+ - **Responsive Designs:** Explore designs optimized for a range of devices and screen sizes.
-  **Pixel-Fixed Design:** Our commitment to pixel perfection ensures a precise and consistent design experience across various resolutions and devices.
-  **Interactive Prototypes:** View interactive prototypes to experience the flow and functionality.
+ - **Interactive Prototypes:** View interactive prototypes to experience the flow and functionality.
-  **Style Guide:** Access a comprehensive style guide for consistent design elements.
+ - **Style Guide:** Access a comprehensive style guide for consistent design elements.
-  **Collaborative Design:** Leverage the collaborative features of Figma for seamless teamwork.
+ - **Collaborative Design:** Leverage the collaborative features of Figma for seamless teamwork.

  **Some Basic Layout of navbar**
  ![Screenshot 2024-01-22 16490](https://github.com/Anujkumar960/algorithm-kalaakar-1234/assets/154539617/89dd1f74-4f7b-4152-b61e-0c1ece1f653a)